Legionella Risk Assessment Surveys

 … if you are an employer, you control premises or have responsibility for the health and safety of others, you will need to carry out a Legionella risk assessment of the water systems that fall under your control.

-Our specialist risk assessments are carried out in accordance with the requirements of BS 8580:2010 and our detailed reports are designed to ensure the risks associated with Legionnaires’ disease are clearly identified, fully assessed and then summarised in a “Plain English” style to help reduce your risk and to help you meet the compliance standards set by the Health & Safety Executive in this important area.
+Our specialist risk assessments are carried out in accordance with the requirements of BS 8580:2010.
+Our detailed reports are designed to ensure the risks associated with Legionnaires’ disease are clearly identified, fully assessed and then summarised in a “Plain English” style.
+This approach helps improve your understanding of risk so you can meet the compliance standards set by the Health & Safety Executive in this important area.

-In the UK the requirement for a Legionella risk assessment is identified in the Health & Safety Executives ACOP L8 document “Legionnaires’ disease: The control of legionella bacteria in water system”, which is underpinned in law by the Health and Safety at Work etc. Act 1974, the Control of Substances Hazardous to Health Regulations 2002 (COSHH) and the Management of Health and Safety at Work Regulations 1999.
+In the UK the requirement for a Legionella risk assessment is identified in the Health & Safety Executives ACOP L8 “Legionnaires’ disease: The control of legionella bacteria in water system”.
+This is underpinned in law by the Health and Safety at Work etc. Act 1974, the Control of Substances Hazardous to Health Regulations 2002 (COSHH) and the Management of Health and Safety at Work Regulations 1999.

 What does all this mean for you?
 Well… if you are an employer, you control premises or have responsibility for the health and safety of others (referred to as the statutory duty holder), you will need to carry out a Legionnaires risk assessment of the water systems that fall under your control.